SAP-archive/cloud-platform-workflow-virtual-event/exercises/09/readme.md

 After completing these steps you'll have a User Task in your workflow definition that presents information from the workflow instance context, and asks for a decision.

-### 1. Open up the workflow definition in the SAP Web IDE Full-Stack
+### 1. Open up the workflow definition

-:point_right: Switch back to your SAP Web IDE Full-Stack session, and open the `orderprocess.workflow` workflow definition that should show your definition with the Service Task between the start and end events.
+:point_right: Switch back to your App Studio Workflow Dev Space session, and open the `orderprocess.workflow` workflow definition that should show your definition with the Service Task between the start and end events.

 ### 2. Add a User Task to the definition